 - Two points height measurements, AKA indirect height measurements.

 The meter came factory calibrated, we’ve compared it to the ADA and it was a couple of mm off and for our application that was fair enough.
-We’ve used it for 3 weeks and we were extremely happy with it, it was very simple to use, everything was there front and center, each function has its own easy to reach tile, a touch screen that makes selecting functions a breath, and the P2P feature was a god send.
+We’ve used it for 3 weeks and we were extremely happy with it, it was very simple to use, every feature was there front and center, each function has its own easy to reach tile, a touch screen that makes selecting functions a breath, and the P2P feature was a god send.
 The only drawback we’ve found was that sometimes the meter throws obviously wrong measurements – try measuring a 6 m distance and get 189 m.

-Before sending it back to Mileseey we’ve decided to test with another Mileseey P7 that we had access to and it was suffering from the same problems so we’ve guessed that there’s a problem with this model or brand and decided to skip on sending the meter back to the manufacturer.
+Before sending it back to Mileseey we’ve decided to test with another Mileseey P7 that we had access to and it was suffering from the same problems so we’ve guessed that there’s a problem with this model or brand and decided to skip sending the meter back to the manufacturer.

 So the pros and cons of the Mileseey P7 are: